apache/predictionio-sdk-java/examples/README.md

 Usage
 --------

 Make sure you have added in your own API Key and URL into the files before compiling.

-Then just run the created JARs in the target directory to see sample output.
+For SampleImport, usage is as follows:

+        java -jar import-0.2-SNAPSHOT.jar {file you want to import}

+So for example, if we were to use the import.txt included in resources:

+        java -jar import-0.2-SNAPSHOT.jar ~/PredictionIO-Java-SDK/examples/import/src/main/resources/samples

+For SampleClient, usage is as follows:

+        java -jar client-0.2-SNAPSHOT.jar

 Support
 =========